sudheerj/javascript-interview-questions/README.md

 318. ### What are dynamic imports

      The dynamic imports using `import()` function syntax allows us to load modules on demand by using promises or the async/await syntax.
-Currently this features is in [stage4 proposal](https://github.com/tc39/proposal-dynamic-import).
+Currently this feature is in [stage4 proposal](https://github.com/tc39/proposal-dynamic-import).
 The main advantage of dynamic imports is reduction of our bundle's sizes, the size/payload response of our requests and overall improvements in the user experience.
      The syntax of dynamic imports would be as below,

      ```javascript